Last Updated on June 26, 2025 by George Pavlopoulos

 According to Pausanias, the theater of Epidaurus was built at the end of the 4th century BC.
 The architect was Polykleitos the Younger.

-Initially, the theatre had 34 rows of seats divided into 12 sections, and the capacity was approximately 6,000 persons.
+Initially, the theatre had 34 rows of seats, divided into 12 sections, with a capacity of approximately 6,000 persons.
 In the 2nd century BC, 21 more rows were added, this time divided into 22 sections.
-After this addition, the ancient Epidaurus Theatre could host more than 13,000 people—and that’s the number it can accommodate to this day.
+After this addition, the ancient Epidaurus Theatre could host more than 13,000 people, and it remains capable of accommodating this number to this day.

 What was the Epidaurus Theater used for?